pymander/pymander.github.io/_posts/2022-09-24-migrating-from-wordpress-to-jekyll.md

 The process **only took about an hour** to get everything set up.

-I then spent many hours tweaking everything until it looked good.
+I then spent hours tweaking everything until it looked good.
 Probably too many hours.

 ## Why migrate to Jekyll?

-Jekyll is a static site generator, and pages and posts are all generated with very easy Markdown.
+Jekyll is a static site generator, and pages and posts are all generated with easy Markdown.
 This makes it easy to keep the layout simple and easy to do things like share source code.

 - **Here is some simple Go code** just to show you how it looks.